ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/readme.md

 Here Yoda and Palpatine battle, uninterrupted, without constantly cutting away from the action, as it was edited in the original Revenge of the Sith.
 [![Yoda Battles Palpatine from Star Wars: Fall of the Jedi - Mr Pitiful Fan Edit ](http://imgur.com/sZYWpZL.png)](https://vimeo.com/180134011)

+## Goals of Finished Edit

+* Create a single cohesive film that is enjoyable and does not require any previous Star Wars knowledge.
+* Focus on the Anakin arc from Jedi hero to the dark side, plus the arc of the fall of the Republic in the background.
+* Ensure that the nothing in the changed edit contradicts [Star Wars canon](https://en.wikipedia.org/wiki/Star_Wars_canon).
+* Cut anything that distracts from above.
+* Keep the fun popcorn action-adventure tone of the franchise.
+* Play down and eliminate what I consider to be the most unwatchable elements of the sequels:
+  * Complex political speeches
+  * Misfired comic relief (Jar Jar Binks, C3PO & R2D2)
+  * Anakin's childlike emotional outbursts
+  * The age difference between Anakin and Padme
+  * The lack of believable chemistry and terrible dialogue between Anakin and Padme
+    * **Editor's Note:** The way I look at it is, you don't need to understand _why_ they fell in love, just that they _did_, if inexplicably.
+Which, of course, happens all the time in real life.
+I'm sure anyone can think right now of a friend or family member that is in a relationship with someone that makes absolutely no sense to anyone.

+**Please let me know if you think I succeeded or not at scott.monaghan@gmail.com!**

 ##Summary of Edits
 ### 1.1
 **Updated Ending**